advance100/doc_webpack/motivation.md

 #### Pros

 * Static analysis is easy
-* Future-prove as ES standard
+* Future-proof as ES standard

 #### Cons